March 20, 2026

 Axioms, Theorems, and Proofs

-Newly derived truths, along with axioms, are called theorems, and the process of deriving a theorem is called a proof.
+The newly derived correct things, together with the axioms, are called “theorems”, and the process of deriving a theorem is called a “proof”.

-There are several ways to handle propositions, but here I will use logical expressions with “true” and “false” to represent them.
-I define that “a proposition is a theorem if it is ‘true’, and not a theorem if it is ‘false’.”
-For example, if the proposition “1+1=2 is true” is a theorem, then it is “true”.
-If “2+2=5 is true” is not a theorem, then it is “false”.
+There are several ways to handle propositions, but here, for simplicity, we will use “True” and “False” of logical formulas to express that “a proposition being a theorem is ‘True’, and not being a theorem is ‘False’”.
+For example, if the proposition “it is 1+1=2” is a theorem, then “it is 1+1=2” is “True”.
+If the proposition “it is 2+2=5” does not become a theorem, then “it is 2+2=5” is “False”.

 Propositions and Theorems